A guide to life insurance for newlyweds & married couples

 Joint life insurance policies

-While joint coverage is typically less expensive than two separate policies, if one spouse has health issues, it can actually cost more than individual policies.
+While joint coverage is typically less expensive, if one spouse has health issues, it could actually cost more than individual policies.
 Typically, shared policies are more common among couples with higher net worth because it can lessen the tax burden on their beneficiaries.
 In general, joint policies offer one of two options — either a first-to-die policy, which pays out when the first spouse dies, or a second-to-die policy, which pays out when both parties pass away.

-If your spouse will be a beneficiary, a first-to die policy is a good option because it ensures they will receive a payout upon your death.
+If your spouse will be a beneficiary, a first-to die policy might be a good option because it ensures they will receive a payout upon your death.
 Because second-to-die policies do not pay out until both parties die, they are most commonly utilized to benefit extended family members, such as children, grandchildren or other relatives.
-They can be used to transfer assets to non-familial beneficiaries, such as friends, business partners or even a nonprofit organization or trust.

 Separate life insurance policies

-Separate policies also open up options for the kind of policy you can choose.
-Whether that’s a term or whole life insurance policy, you can pick whatever best meets your needs.
+Separate policies can also open up options for the kind of policy you might choose.
 And in the event of divorce, separate life insurance policies eliminate the problem of adjudicating a joint policy.

 How much life insurance should a married couple have?